Nicklas Lidström

 Erik Nicklas Lidström ([ˈnɪ̌kːlas ˈlîːdstrœm]; born 28 April 1970) is a Swedish former professional ice hockey defenceman and current vice president of hockey operations for the Detroit Red Wings.
-He played 20 seasons in the National Hockey League (NHL) for the Detroit Red Wings from 1991 to 2012, which he captained for the final six seasons of his career.
-He is widely regarded as one of the greatest defencemen in NHL history and nicknamed "The Perfect Human."
+He played 20 seasons in the National Hockey League (NHL) for the Detroit Red Wings from 1991 to 2012, where he played in six Stanley Cup Finals, winning four championships, and captained the team for the final six seasons of his career.
+He is widely regarded as one of the greatest defencemen in NHL history and nicknamed "the Perfect Human."

-Over his 20 NHL seasons, Lidström won four Stanley Cup championships, seven James Norris Memorial Trophies (awarded to the NHL's top defenceman), one Conn Smythe Trophy as the playoff most valuable player, and was voted into 12 NHL All-Star Games.
-The Red Wings never missed the playoffs during his career, the longest in league history for a player never missing the playoffs.
-Lidström was the first European-born-and-trained captain of a Stanley Cup-winning team, as well as the first European player named playoff MVP.
+Over his 20 NHL seasons, Lidström won four Stanley Cup championships, seven James Norris Memorial Trophies (awarded to the NHL's top defenceman), one Conn Smythe Trophy (the first European to win the trophy) as the playoffs most valuable player, and was voted into 12 NHL All-Star Games.
+The Red Wings never missed the playoffs during his career, the longest streak of playoff appearances for a player in league history.
+Lidström was the first European-born-and-trained captain of a Stanley Cup-winning team.
 Lidström is also the all-time leader in games played with a single NHL team by a European-born player.

-Lidström was inducted into the Hockey Hall of Fame on 9 November 2015.
+Lidström was inducted into the IIHF Hall of Fame in 2014.
+He was inducted into the Hockey Hall of Fame on 9 November 2015.
 In 2017, Lidström was named one of the "100 Greatest NHL Players" in history.

 Playing career

-Widely considered one of the greatest defencemen of all time, Lidström was awarded the Norris Trophy seven times, a feat matched by only two other players: Doug Harvey and by Bobby Orr (who won the trophy eight times).
+Widely considered one of the greatest defencemen of all time, Lidström was awarded the Norris Trophy seven times, a feat matched by only one other player (Doug Harvey) and exceeded only by Bobby Orr (who won the trophy eight times).
 Lidström was nominated for the award a total of 12 times in his last 14 seasons in the NHL, the first three times finishing as the runner-up, and won it in seven of his last ten (2004–05 had no winner due to the NHL lockout).
 In his final 16 seasons (beginning in 1995–96), he finished no lower than sixth place in Norris Trophy voting.

 Lidström played his entire 20-year NHL career with the Detroit Red Wings, finishing his career with the second-most Stanley Cup playoff games played in NHL history, with 263 appearances (Chris Chelios ranks first with 266).
 He was a member of four Stanley Cup-winning teams, in 1996–97, 1997–98, 2001–02 and 2007–08.
 Save for the cancelled 2004–05 season lockout year, Lidström played in the playoffs for an NHL record 20 consecutive seasons (an honour he shares with Larry Robinson).